ningzhangfisk/CSCI241/Slides/backtracking.md

   - 2.2 Undo the selection of 3 as the last number, and then undo the selection of 1 as the middle number.
 Then select 3 as the middle number, then only 1 can be selected as the last number, i.e., the permutaion is [2, 3, 1].

 + 3).
 Undo 1 as the last number, undo 3 as the middle number, undo 2 as the first number, then select 3 as the first number
-  - 2.1 Select 1 as the middle number, you can only select 2 as the last number, i.e., `[3,1,2]`
+  - 3.1 Select 1 as the middle number, you can only select 2 as the last number, i.e., `[3,1,2]`
-  - 2.2 Undo the selection of 2 as the last number, and then undo the selection of 1 as the middle number.
+  - 3.2 Undo the selection of 2 as the last number, and then undo the selection of 1 as the middle number.
 Then select 2 as the middle number, then only 1 can be selected as the last number, i.e., the permutaion is [3, 2, 1].

 To summarize the permuation backtracking process
 + The numbers that may appear on each position are enumerated in order, and the numbers that have appeared before cannot appear again for the next number to be selected.
 + For the position:
-  - 1. `Select an element`: Select an element from the list of available elements that has not appeared before.
+  - 1. `Select an element`: Select an element from the list of available elements that have not been selected before.
-  - 2. `Recursive search`: Starting from the selected element, the remaining numbers are recursively searched one level at a time until **a boundary condition is encountered**, then no further search is performed.
+  - 2. `Recursive search`: Starting from the selected element, the remaining numbers are recursively searched one level at a time until **a base condition is encountered**, then no further search is performed.
   - 3. `Undo selection`: Undo the previously selected element one layer at a time and move on to another branch of the search.
 Until all possible paths are completely traversed

 + For the above decision process, we can also use a decision tree to represent it as follows.